 Business, Enterprise and Regulatory Reform (the "Secretary of State") hereby consents to the construction and operation by Scira Energy Ltd ("the Company"), on the areas outlined in red on revised Figures la, dated 29 October 2014, and Figure lb, dated March 2006, annexed hereto and duly endorsed on behalf of the Secretary of State, of an offshore wind turbine generating station ("the Development") located approximately 17-22km from the North Norfolk coast.

-2. Subject to condition 4 below, the Development shall be of up to 315MW capacity and comprise:
+2. Subject to condition 4 below, the Development shall be of up to 316.8 MW capacity and comprise:

 up to 108 wind turbine generators;